-The purpose of the project was to give a space to individual artists to introduce their art practise.
+The purpose of the project was to give space to individual artists to introduce their art practice.

 Taking part in the projects of others is an excellent way how you can expand your own network of relevant contacts such as artists and other art professionals.